TropibioWorkshops/Quantile-Regression/README.md

 # QR_course
-Quantile Regression course with R
+Brief introduction to Quantile Regression with R